sandervandevelde/proefrit/README.md

 1. Attached in the email is the file cert.zip containing the security certificates to connect to the Ocean Connect API.
 For use within Postman, you need to use the *.crt and *.key file.
 If you want to split the PKCS12 fileyourself into these two files, you can find instructions on how to do this in the chapter &quot;[Security certificates](#security-certificates-for-using-the-api)&quot;.

->	Please see chapter Security Certificates on how to import the certificates into Postman (use Settings > Certificates).
+>	Please see chapter [Security certificates](#security-certificates-for-using-the-api) on how to import the certificates into Postman (use Settings > Certificates).

 2. Import the TMNL postman collection [NB-IOT TMNL.postman\_collection.json](https://github.com/tmnl-iot/proefrit/blob/master/postman/NB-IOT%20TMNL.postman_collection.json)